Employees’ Retirement System Benefits

 Overtime pay in excess of an annual cap cannot be used in your final average salary calculation.

-This overtime cap for fiscal year 2014 (April 1, 2013 through March 31, 2014) is $15,261.
 The overtime cap increases each fiscal year.
+Please refer to our Tier 6 overtime limitation chart.
 The amount of the increase is based on the Consumer Price Index on December 31 of the previous year.

 Service Retirement Benefit

 You will be eligible for a service retirement benefit when you have ten or more years of service credit and reach retirement age.
 You can receive your full retirement benefit at age 63 or choose to retire as early as age 55 with a reduced benefit.

 - If you retire with less than 20 years of service credit, the benefit equals 1/60th (1.66 percent) of your FAS for each year of service credit.

 - If you retire with 20 years of service credit, the benefit equals 35 percent of your FAS.

 - You will receive an additional 2 percent of your FAS for each year of service credit in excess of 20 years.

 Your retirement benefit is payable to you for your lifetime.
 It may also provide a payment to a beneficiary after your death, depending on the benefit payment option you choose at retirement.